bluekamandy/neurofeedback/README.md

 Electroencephalography (EEG) has existed since 1924.
 It was invented by German Psychiatrist Hans Berger. ([Source](https://en.wikipedia.org/wiki/Hans_Berger)) EEG enables the recording of brain activity and detects various brain wave patterns that are known to be associated with certain states of consciousness and pathologies.

+## Statement of Positionality

+My interest in neurofeedback comes from my own personal experience in meditation, as well as my diagnosis of autism spectrum disorder.
+I was diagnosed very late in my life.
+The diagnosis was liberating and helped me to contextualize a lifetime of mistranslations and extreme sensory sensitivity.
+It helped me to understand my strengths in new ways and I often wonder what a diagnosis earlier in my life would have done for me.
+People are far more aware now of the condition than they were when I was growing up.

+As a person who "thinks differently" I've developed a strong interest in understanding how the brain works as well as developing mental/emotional resilience and focus through neurofeedback.
+This project is an exploration to that end.

+For anyone who is interested in gaining a better understanding of people with autism, I recommend reading [the books of Dr. Temple Grandin](https://www.templegrandin.com/templegrandinbooks.html), who teaches in the city I grew up in and who I had the great fortune of meeting as a child.

 ## Brain Waves Frequency Bands

 Human brain waves are divided into 5 different types.